Manufacturing and Production

-This enables you to cost-effectively track performance, give faster and more accurate quotes and better plan for future labor and capacity requirements.
+This enables you to track performance, create and provide accurate quotes and plan for future labor and capacity requirements.

 Manufacturing and Production processes may vary widely but all businesses share the same need to know where each process is at and whether it is making or losing them money.